QuesTec: The Umpire Information System

 The UIS consists of four cameras placed around a ballpark that feed into a computer network and record the locations of pitches throughout the course of a game.
 Two of the cameras are located high in the stands above the 1st and 3rd base lines to track the trajectory of each pitch.
 The other two are located at field level and record the stance of the batter so the top and bottom of the strike zone can be set.
 Computer software then generates CDs that umpires and MLB executives can review and learn from.
 These CDs include video of the pitches as well as graphic representations of their locations plus feedback on the umpires' accuracy.
-The UIS was featured in a 2002 segment of PBS's Scientific American Frontiers called "Baseball Tech".
+Paul Baim and the UIS were featured in a 2002 segment of PBS's Scientific American Frontiers called "Baseball Tech".

 When first introduced, controversy over the Umpire Information System quickly developed as umpires and players alike voiced concern over the system's accuracy and the fact that limited deployment (6 parks in the first year) might not guarantee uniform umpiring in the remaining parks.
 In its early trial period, baseball analysts questioned whether QuesTec was producing the consistency in umpiring that was supposed to occur.
 A report by a QuesTec operator a year later suggested that the system still needed to be tweaked.
 The controversy was fueled, in part, by several attempts by the World Umpires Association (WUA) to have the system removed through legal action, culminating in a dispute filed with the National Labor Relations Board (NLRB).
 Meanwhile, a more hands-on approach was taken by former Arizona Diamondbacks pitcher Curt Schilling; Schilling used a bat to smash one of QuesTec's field cameras after being told by an umpire that he wanted to call some of his pitches strikes, but QuesTec made him call them balls, an act that led to a fine for the pitcher.
 The NLRB grievance was dropped by the WUA as part of the contract negotiations with MLB after the 2005 season, ending the legal challenges to the system.